 - If no testing error is found from the lab, and test results appear to be accurate, we move on to the second phase of the investigation.

 Phase II – Full-Scale Investigation at Compounding Facility

 The goal of Phase II of an OOS investigation is to identify the root cause of the OOS results so that proper corrective and preventive action can be taken.
 Within this phase, a review of the production may occur.
 Was there an inadequate amount of raw material used?
 Was there some sort of variation during the manufacturing process?
 Was the product formulation lacking robustness?

-In summary, when results are not meeting the criteria, investigation must take place in order to determine the root cause.
-With so many factors to consider, every investigation must be carefully considered, unbiased, scientifically sound, and well-documented.
+In summary, when results are not meeting the preestablished criteria, an investigation must take place in order to determine the root cause.
+With so many factors, every investigation must be thorough, unbiased, scientifically sound, and well-documented.

 Who We Are